Custom anti-aging skin care starting at $10/month. Unlock Offer

 When it comes to general skin care, one helpful principle to remember is that a healthy lifestyle usually means healthy skin.

 Many of the same things that damage your body as a whole, such as smoking or eating a poor diet, can also damage your skin.
+But you might wonder: does smoking weed cause acne?
 To keep your skin looking its best, focus on developing habits that are good for your general health.
 Try to:

 Eat a balanced diet.
 A balanced diet that’s light on refined carbohydrates and rich in fruits and vegetables may help to reduce the effects of aging on your skin.